What to Expect

-- Using the Amherst Writers and Artists Method as our foundation, we will write to specific prompts during the course of each Wednesday morning with time for 2 writing exercises.
+Using the Amherst Writers and Artists Method as our foundation, we will write to specific prompts during the course of each class with time for 2-3 writing exercises.

-- An excerpt from poetry, prose, memoir or fiction.
+- Each prompt provides an excerpt from poetry, prose, memoir or fiction.

-- An example of narrative voice, point of view, story progression, conflict, obstacles, and culled wisdom.
+- Each excerpt provides an example of some of the following elements: narrative voice, point of view, story progression, conflict, obstacles, and culled wisdom.

-- Inspiration to follow our own associative leaps of memory and imagination.
+- We follow our own associative leaps of memory and imagination and go where the writing takes us.

-- We will write for an average of 25-30 minutes per exercise.
+- We write for an average of 20-25 minutes per exercise.
 Each prompt will build upon the last to provide a cumulative sense of confidence and deepening content.

 - We offer no critique.
 No questions, suggestions, prescriptions, corrections.